Table of Contents

 8. Law and jurisdiction

-9. Information about online dispute resolution
+9. Alternative dispute resolution

 1.1 These Terms and Conditions of the company DIDYMOS Erika Hoffmann GmbH (hereinafter referred to as "Seller”) shall apply to all contracts concluded between a consumer or a trader (hereinafter referred to as "Client” and the Seller relating to all goods and/or services presented in the online shop of the Seller.
 The inclusion of the Client's own conditions is herewith objected to, unless other terms have been stipulated.